sooftware/char-rnnlm/README.md

 <img src="https://miro.medium.com/max/3584/0*9LxR_80giSfC-a9N.png" width=620>

+## Troubleshoots and Contributing

+If you have any questions, bug reports, and feature requests, please [open an issue](https://github.com/sooftware/RNN-LM/issues) on Github.
+or Contacts sh951011@gmail.com please.

+I appreciate any kind of feedback or contribution.
+Feel free to proceed with small issues like bug fixes, documentation improvement.
+For major contributions and new features, please discuss with the collaborators in corresponding issues.

 ### Code Style

 I follow PEP-8 for code style.
 Especially the style of docstrings is important to generate documentation.